Regular polytope: Higher dimensions

-The intersection of a four (or higher) dimensional regular polytope with a three-dimensional hyperplane will be a polytope (not necessarily regular).
+The intersection of a four-dimensional (or higher) regular polytope with a three-dimensional hyperplane will be a polytope (not necessarily regular).
 If the hyperplane is moved through the shape, the three-dimensional slices can be combined, animated into a kind of four dimensional object, where the fourth dimension is taken to be time.
 In this way, we can see (if not fully grasp) the full four-dimensional structure of the four-dimensional regular polytopes, via such cutaway cross sections.
 This is analogous to the way a CAT scan reassembles two-dimensional images to form a 3-dimensional representation of the organs being scanned.
-The ideal would be an animated hologram of some sort, however, even a simple animation such as the one shown can already give some limited insight into the structure of the polytope.
+The ideal would be an animated hologram of some sort; however, even a simple animation such as the one shown can already give some limited insight into the structure of the polytope.

 Another way a three-dimensional viewer can comprehend the structure of a four-dimensional polytope is through being "immersed" in the object, perhaps via some form of virtual reality technology.
-To understand how this might work, imagine what one would see if space were filled with cubes.
-The viewer would be inside one of the cubes, and would be able to see cubes in front of, behind, above, below, to the left and right of himself.
+To understand how this might work, a viewer might imagine what they would see if space were filled with cubes.
+The viewer would be inside one of the cubes, and would be able to see cubes to their left and right, above and below themselves, and to their front and back.
 If one could travel in these directions, one could explore the array of cubes, and gain an understanding of its geometrical structure.
-An infinite array of cubes is not a polytope in the traditional sense.
-In fact, it is a tessellation of 3-dimensional (Euclidean) space.
+An infinite array of cubes is not a finite polytope; it is a tessellation of 3-dimensional (Euclidean) space.
 However, a 4-polytope can be considered a tessellation of a 3-dimensional non-Euclidean space, namely, a tessellation of the surface of a four-dimensional sphere (a 4-dimensional spherical tiling).

 Locally, this space seems like the one we are familiar with, and therefore, a virtual-reality system could, in principle, be programmed to allow exploration of these "tessellations", that is, of the 4-dimensional regular polytopes.
 The mathematics department at UIUC has a number of pictures of what one would see if embedded in a tessellation of hyperbolic space with dodecahedra.
 Such a tessellation forms an example of an infinite abstract regular polytope.

 Normally, for abstract regular polytopes, a mathematician considers that the object is "constructed" if the structure of its symmetry group is known.
 This is because of an important theorem in the study of abstract regular polytopes, providing a technique that allows the abstract regular polytope to be constructed from its symmetry group in a standard and straightforward manner.

-Regular polytopes in nature

-For examples of polygons in nature, see:

-Each of the Platonic solids occurs naturally in one form or another: